JavierLMB/Tracker/README.md

-# MatchTheFlag
+# Tracker

 Live link - https://trackerjc.netlify.app/

 ## **Tracker App**

-Welcome to the Tracking App, a user-friendly application designed to help you keep track of your activities and analyze your progress.
+Welcome to Tracker, a user-friendly application designed to help you keep track of your activities and analyze your progress.
 Whether you're managing your work tasks, personal projects, or fitness routines, this app provides you with the tools to monitor your activities efficiently.

 ---